 More than ever before, foreign exchange market volatility poses a threat to your margins.
-Prices negotiated in a foreign currency, the time elapsed between invoicing and payment, not to mention currency repatriation, are just some of the reasons to be concerned about the impact of exchange rate fluctuations.
+Prices negotiated in a foreign currency, the time elapsed between invoicing and payment, not to mention currency repatriation,are just some of the reasons to be concerned about foreign currency risk management.
 If your company conducts business abroad or possesses overseas subsidiaries, or if you sell and make purchases in foreign currencies, FX hedging is an option worth exploring.

 When developing a suitable currency hedging strategy, it is especially important for a business to take into account its level of exposure and establish a corresponding budget reference rate.

 There are a variety of currency hedging products that aim to limit the effects of currency volatility, including several varieties of FX forward contracts.
 A classic forward contract sets a predetermined exchange rate for an invoice denominated in a foreign currency, thereby protecting a business’s sales margins over time, without tying up its cash flow.

 There are however different forward contract variants that provide even greater flexibility.
 Here we refer to flexible forwards, dynamic forwards with full participation and dynamic forwards with capped activating participation.
 The latter is notably characterised by a predetermined activating threshold rate, which you will find detailed below.

 - These flexible forward contracts offer the advantage of a guaranteed exchange rate over a predefined period of time for settling your company’s invoices in foreign currencies.

 - The conditions of the future transaction (amount, exchange rate, date, etc.) are determined when the forward contract is set up.